 Essentially, they have 14 days after they receive their order to notify the seller that they intend to return the item and get a full refund – and if they choose to do this, they then have a further 14 days after notifying the seller to actually return the item.
 So even if there's nothing wrong with the item and you just want to get something else, unless it's something perishable or personalised, you can ask the person who gave you it to return it.

-However... this doesn't apply to you as the recipient.
-Even if you have a gift receipt, you don't have the same legal rights, though most stores will at least allow an exchange.
+If you have a gift receipt, while you don't have the same legal rights, most stores will allow you to exchange, even if they won't offer a refund.
 For example, Marks & Spencer says if you have a gift receipt for an item bought online, you can return it to one of its stores and you'll receive a credit note.
-If you return it via the post, the refund will go back to the original payment card.
+If you return it via the post, the refund will go to the original payment card.

-Without a gift receipt, even if a retailer does let someone other than the buyer return an item, you'll still probably have to go via the buyer as any refund would go back onto the original payment card and any exchange would likely be delivered to the same address.
+Without a gift receipt, even if a retailer does let someone other than the buyer return an item, you'll still probably have to go via the buyer, as any refund would go to the original payment card and any exchange would likely be delivered to the same address.

 What are my rights for faulty items?
 If you're returning an item that's faulty, the buyer can get a full refund if they return it within 30 days, though it's safest to do it ASAP.
 After 30 days, the store's obliged to provide a repair or replacement item in the first instance – though of course it may choose to offer you a refund if you ask.
 See our Consumer Rights guide for more info.